Welcome to Year One! I hope that you all had a fantastic break and are looking forward to the new and exciting challenges that Year One holds.

 Reading at home should consist of parents listening and questioning their child, for a bare minimum of 3 times a week.
 I cannot stress how important this is and what a huge impact reading has on all areas of the learning.

 In Year One, we start off with 100 High Frequency Words which all children need to be able to spell and read.
 It is therefore crucial that they are practicing these at home.
-Each week, the children will complete a ‘Spelling Challenge’on Wednesday, focusing on the 5 spellings they received the week before.
+Each week, the children will complete a ‘Spelling Challenge’ on Friday, focusing on the 5 spellings they received the week before.
 The expectation is that they try 5 words a week, any they get wrong will become a focus for the next week.